Dives 5 through

 the mooring line down.

-It took me a while to equalize because
+It took me a while to equalize because my

-on the line equalizing little by little.
+the line equalizing little by little.
 I was not about to create any

 unnecessary anxiety.
 Down we go for dive number 28.
 I wasn’t the first one